kohana/auth/guide/auth/login.md

 ## Logged in User

-To find the logged in use within you app you will call [Auth::get_user].
+To find the user that is logged in call [Auth::get_user].

 ~~~
 $user = Auth::instance()->get_user();